Bruce Campbell: Television

-Other than cinema, Campbell has appeared in a number of television series.
+Campbell has appeared in a number of television series in both lead and recurring roles.
 He featured in The Adventures of Brisco County, Jr. a boisterous science fiction comedy western created by Jeffrey Boam and Carlton Cuse that played for one season.
 He played a lawyer turned bounty hunter who was trying to hunt down John Bly, the man who killed his father.
 He featured in the television series Jack of All Trades, set on a fictional island occupied by the French in 1801.
 Campbell was also credited as co-executive producer, among others.
 The show was directed by Eric Gruendemann, and was produced by various people, including Sam Raimi.
 The show was broadcast for two seasons, from 2000 to 2001.
 He had a recurring role as "Bill Church Jr." based upon the character of Morgan Edge from the Superman comics on Lois & Clark: The New Adventures of Superman.

 From 1996 to 1997, Campbell was a recurring guest actor of the television series Ellen as Ed Billik, who becomes Ellen's boss when she sells her bookstore in season four.

 He is also known for his supporting role as the recurring character Autolycus ("King of Thieves") on both Hercules: The Legendary Journeys and Xena: Warrior Princess, which reunited him with producer Rob Tapert.
 Campbell played Hercules/Xena series producer Tapert in two episodes of Hercules set in the present.
 He directed a number of episodes of Hercules and Xena, including the Hercules series finale.

 Campbell also obtained the main role of race car driver Hank Cooper for the Disney made-for-television remake of The Love Bug.